CoreMedia/coremedia-globallink-connect-integration/docs/administration.md

 next chapter, but it is not recommended.
 The same applies to the parameters `gcc.username` and `gcc.password` in previous versions of this integration.

+Property setting `gcc.cms-retry-delay` defines the delay in seconds between two attempts to retrieve data from or write data to the Content Management Server, should the Content Management Server be unavailable temporarily (_optional_, default: `60`
+type: `Integer`).
+Intervals shorter than 60 seconds or longer than a day are not allowed and will fall back to the corresponding max or min values.

+If the delay is to be set upon system startup, you can do so by defining variable `GCC_CMS_RETRY_DELAY` with the appropriate value.

 ### Configuration in Studio

 GlobalLink Settings can be configured globally for all sites or specifically